microsoftgraph/dataconnect-solutions/datasetschemas/VivaInsightsDataSet_v0.md

 # Overview

+> [!IMPORTANT]
+> The VivaInsightsDataSet_v0 dataset is being replaced by dynamic datasets that can be registered and consented using the name of the query in Viva Insights report.

-The BasicDataSet_v0.TeamsStandardChannelMessages_v0 dataset contains Viva Insights metrics.  .
+The VivaInsightsDataSet_v0 dataset contains Viva Insights metrics.

 ## Properties
 | Name | Type | Description | SampleData | FilterOptions | IsDateFilter |